ybgskr12/Reforestation/README.md

-## I used to work in a shoe recycling shop.
-It was sole destroying.
+## I was going to get a brain transplant, but I changed my mind